AnanyaBanerj/MyGlam_TS/README.md

 ```

 * `<div className="nav container">` : A container for the navigation content with a class name "nav" and "container".
-The "container" class likely indicates that the content should be styled as part of a container.
+The "container" class  indicates that the content should be styled as part of a container.

 * `<a href="/home" className="logo">My<span>Glam</span></a>`: An anchor element representing the logo.
 The logo has a link ("/home"), and the text "MyGlam" with "Glam" wrapped in a span element.